sohail77/Restaurant-Referral/README.md

 ### Features

-Features for Restaurant Application
+#### Features for Restaurant Application

-- Able to validate user QR Code
-    Through this feature, restaurants would be able to validate if the user coupon is valid or not.
+- Able to validate user QR Code - Through this feature, restaurants would be able to validate if the user coupon is valid or not.
 Restaurant application would have an option to scan the QR Code.
 Application has inbuilt QR scanner which would open on a button click and it would validate the QR Code.
-- View the customers that came via the application This feature helps the restaurant to track, how many customers came to the restaurant via the application.
+- View the customers that came via the application - This feature helps the restaurant to track, how many customers came to the restaurant via the application.
-- Uploading images of the menu and items
-    This feature will allow the restaurants to upload the images of the menu and restaurant using the camera inbuilt with the application
+- Uploading images of the menu and items - This feature will allow the restaurants to upload the images of the menu and restaurant using the camera inbuilt with the application

-Features for customer application
+#### Features for Customer application

-- Sharing the code to get the discount.
-    Allowing the users to share the code just by entering the email address.
+- Sharing the code to get the discount - Allowing the users to share the code just by entering the email address.
 Once successfully shared, user and the user referred both will get the unique QR code for the restaurants which could be redeemed at the restaurants
-- Calling the Restaurants
-    This feature will allow the customer to place a call to the restaurants.
+- Calling the Restaurants - This feature will allow the customer to place a call to the restaurants.
 There is a button provided which place call to the restaurant.
-- Navigation to the Restaurant
-    This feature will navigate the user to the restaurant, through the maps.
+- Navigation to the Restaurant - This feature will navigate the user to the restaurant, through the maps.

 ## Libraries